pranaychand29/FRTproject1/README.md

 Included the newsletter form to give the updates about products to the subscribers

 # Azure Technologies used for the project
-Azure healthbot
+Azure containers.
-azure static web apps
+azure static web apps.

 ## Screenshots